xrdocs/8000/_tutorials/cisco-8000-npu-traps-telemetry-gnmi.md

 **Warning:** npu_id filter doesn’t use double quotes marks.
 Reason is npu_id is stored as integer, not a string.
 {: .notice--warning}

-On Grafana, a new dashboard can be created:
+On Grafana, a new dashboard can be created.
 By default legend is automatically generated with the measurement name, the function applied and the NPU trap ID.
-To make it lighter, trap_id will be used instead and extra configuration must be added in the ‘Alias by’ box: [[tag_trap_id]]
+To make it lighter, trap_id will be used instead and extra configuration must be added in the ‘Alias by’ box: [[tag_trap_id]].

-**Info:** It’s possible to change this behavior leveraging the Grafana ‘alias by’ feature.
-Current implementation requires utilization of a tag.
-By default, the NPU trap string from the OFA model is not a tag:
+**Info:** Grafana ‘alias by’ feature requires utilization of a tag.
+The NPU trap string from the OFA model is not a tag and cannot be used to generate the legend automatically with the trap name:
 {: .notice--info}
 <div class="highlighter-rouge">
 <pre class="highlight">